How to Start Genius Hour in Your Classroom

 — Jen Schneider (@jenmschneider) October 15, 2017

 Genius Hour has three main rules.
-First, the students must generate a question that cannot be answered by a simple Google search.
-Next, they must create something, whether it is a book, blog, video, or a physical object.
-Finally, they must share their creation with either their classmates, school, community, or even the world via the web.
+First, the students generate a question that cannot be answered by a simple Google search.
+Next, students create something, whether it is a book, blog, video, or a physical object.
+Finally, they share their creation with either their classmates, school, community, or even the world via the web.

 Inevitably, some students struggle to come up with a question they want to investigate.
 However, letting them latch onto a classmate’s project is not always such a bad thing.
 Friendships can be formed between students with similar interests, and students who struggle to find things to study may be inspired by the ideas of others.
 What transpires is a community of learners who are invested in each others’ projects.